joshhornby/joshhornby.github.io/_posts/2026-01-23-your-first-90-days-as-tech-lead.md

 The first 90 days aren't about making your mark.
 They're about earning the right to.

-## The First Month: Listen and Learn
+## The first month: listen and learn

 Your only job in month one is to understand.
 Not to improve.
 Not to show off your ideas.